-The blood level of PSA is often elevated in men with prostate cancer, and the PSA test was originally approved by the FDA in 1986 to monitor the progression of prostate cancer in men who had already been diagnosed with the disease.
-In 1994, the FDA approved the use of the PSA test in conjunction with a digital rectal exam (DRE) to test asymptomatic men for prostate cancer.
-Men who report prostate symptoms often undergo PSA testing (along with a DRE) to help doctors determine the nature of the problem.
+The blood level of PSA is often elevated in people with prostate cancer, and the PSA test was originally approved by the FDA in 1986 to monitor the progression of prostate cancer in men who had already been diagnosed with the disease.
+In 1994, FDA approved the PSA test to be used in conjunction with a digital rectal exam (DRE) to aid in the detection of prostate cancer in men 50 years and older.
+Until about 2008, many doctors and professional organizations had encouraged yearly PSA screening for prostate cancer beginning at age 50.

 Is the PSA test recommended for prostate cancer screening?

 Beginning around 2008, as more was learned about both the benefits and harms of prostate cancer screening, a number of professional medical organizations began to caution against routine population screening with the PSA test.
 Most organizations recommend that individuals who are considering PSA screening first discuss the risks and benefits with their doctors.

 Some organizations do recommend that men who are at higher risk of prostate cancer begin PSA screening at age 40 or 45.
 These include Black men, men with germline variants in BRCA2 (and to a lesser extent, in BRCA1), and men whose father or brother had prostate cancer.

 In 2018, the United States Preventive Serves Task Force (USPSTF) updated its recommendation statement for prostate cancer screening from a “D” (not recommended) to a “C” (selectively offering PSA-based screening based on professional judgment and patient preferences) in men ages 55 to 69.
 (The USPSTF continues to recommend against PSA screening for men 70 years and older.)
 The updated recommendation, which applies to the general population as well as those at increased risk due to race/ethnicity or family history, is as follows: